splunk/TA-slack-add-on-for-splunk/README.md

 6. The access token should now be generated.
 On the `Access Token Generated` page, click on the `Copy Access Token` button to copy the token to your clipboard and close the pop up window.
 7. Manually paste the Access token into the `Access Token` text box of your Input configuration page.
 8. The Access token should be about 79-80 characters long.
 If the character length of the pasted token isn't roughly the same size, re-initiate the authentication process to generate the token from Step 1.

+#### Pre-requisites, FAQ and Troubleshooting
+1. Initially, the sheer volume of audit logs could be large.
+2. The checkpoints used in the add-on reside in the KV store.
+Ensure sufficient permissions and access to the KV Store.
+3. If a run of the add-on stopped for any reason, a checkpoint for each input will be stored, with the name ending with `_last_accessed_url`.
+This is an indication of an error that must have occurred in the previous run.
+The input can be restarted (Disable the input first and then enable it) after the cause of failure has been fixed, so it picks up the run from the recorded last successful run.
+4. If using in conjuction with the [Slack Audit App for Splunk](https://splunkbase.splunk.com/app/5013/), ensure the target index is configured as `slack_audit`, so that the dashboards on the app populate automatically.
+5. Ensure not to configure the inputs from the `Data Inputs` section of Splunk, as this could lead to some unexpected failures.